GeekGamerJourno/natural-closet-master/_products/ayla-top.md

 Ayla can be custom made just for you.

-From our range of current fabrics.
+Choose from our range of current fabrics.

-Click here for Fabric collection.
+\* Click here for Fabric collection.

-Click here for measurement advice.
+\* Click here for measurement advice.